leopi99/AcServerManagerX/README.md

 - Some cars have a bad formatted json file and can not be read. (ex. vrc_1997_ferrari_f310b)
 - Some livelries (for the selected cars) are not read at startup.

+## Info
+If you find any problems while using the application, you can share the log file (server_manager_x.log, located inside the installation path of assetto corsa selected at the first start of the application) with the developer, or inside the issue to help resolve the issue faster.